Godsmith/trainfinity3/README.md

 - make bank nonglobal again and use signals to communicate to gui instead
 - crash when rail is built or removed so that two trains are on the same rail
 - destroy train also when marking any of the wagons
-- if a new track is built next to a train that is blocked, it should evaluate that new track as well
 - steelworks only produce when they get coal and iron
 - pop up the change in money when buying something
 - more sound effects and music